MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/setup.md

 title: Overview of Tasks to Set Up Business Central
 description: Read an overview of the tasks to set up, initialize, and configure Business Central to suit your needs.
 author: edupont04
+ms.service: dynamics365-business-central
-ms.topic: overview
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: configure, initialize
 ms.date: 06/23/2021
 ms.author: edupont
-ms.openlocfilehash: 38aaf6b77defd6afcc9cbe2bda7b56d71c139699
+ms.openlocfilehash: c2edc726ef61f832e0db4ca93300c89342b400e0
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "8128662"
+ms.locfileid: "6441431"
 ---
 # <a name="overview-of-tasks-to-set-up-prod_short"></a>Overview of Tasks to Set Up [!INCLUDE[prod_short](includes/prod_short.md)]

 [!INCLUDE[prod_short](includes/prod_short.md)] includes standard configurations for most business processes, but you can change the configuration to suit the needs of your organization.
-The [Business Central quick start](quick-start-business-central.md) articles can help you take the first steps into making [!INCLUDE [prod_short](includes/prod_short.md)] your own.
-This article provides an overview of how you can configure [!INCLUDE [prod_short](includes/prod_short.md)] for your organization.

 For example, your chart of accounts is prefilled with a number of posting accounts ready for use.
 You can, of course, change the chart of accounts to suit your needs.
 For more information, see [Finance](finance.md).